p2js/propositional/README.md

 # Propositional

-Propositional is a TypeScript symbolic computation library for formulae in propositional logic.
+Propositional is a TypeScript symbolic computation library for propositional logic.
 It can parse, simplify, evaluate and otherwise manipulate logical formulae.

 ## Usage